tinacms/tina-self-hosted-demo/content/pages/home.md

 title: Tina Cloud Starter
 blocks:
   - tagline: This is a new tagline!
-    headline: This is a test
+    headline: This is a headline!
     text: >
       This project is set up to show you the basics of working with Tina.
 You're looking at the landing page, which pulls content from